zetTtai/DnDCharacterSheet/src/Web/README.md

 - **MethodInfoExtensions.cs** &rarr; Adds more methods to the `MethodInfo` abstract class from `System.Reflection`.
 - **WebApplicationExtensions.cs** &rarr; Provides additional methods for the `WebApplication` class from `Microsoft.AspNetCore.Builder`.

-### Pages &rarr; HTML / Razor Pages
+### Pages &rarr; CSHTML / Razor Pages
-- Hosts HTML pages or Razor Pages, which are dynamically generated pages based on the user's request.
+- Hosts HTML pages or Razor Pages, which are shared/partial pages based on the user's request.

 ### Properties &rarr; Includes LaunchSettings.json
 - **LaunchSettings.json** &rarr; Used to declare environment variables for the application.